trival/checklists/README.md

 # checklists

-A personal collection of checklists related to software development
+A personal collection of checklists and guides related to software development